Associate Professor of Rhetoric

 Hyde Hall 129A

 About Professor Holba

 Professor Holba studies rhetoric, communication ethics, and philosophy of communication in relation to the human condition and in the context of mediated environments.
 Her research and teaching interests focus on the intersection of philosophy of communication and philosophical leisure, communication ethics, and mindfulness/contemplative pedagogies.
 Professor Holba has served the National Communication Association (NCA) in the areas of the Philosophy of Communication Division and the Communication Ethics Division in a variety of capacities that include division chair (Communication Ethics 2010-2011).
 She has also chaired interest groups in the Eastern Communication Association (ECA) in the areas of Philosophy of Communication and Rhetoric and Public Address.
 Additionally, Professor Holba has a unique interest in the case of Lizzie Borden; she is a presenter with the New Hampshire Humanities Council where she travels around the state to present her program, Lizzie Borden Took an Ax, or Did She?
-She is the Editor-elect for Qualitative Research Reports in Communication, serving a three year term beginning in 2014.
+She is the current editor for Qualitative Research Reports in Communication.

 - Transformative leisure: A philosophy of communication.
 (2014, Marquette University Press).

 - An Overture Philosophy of Communication: The carrier of meaning. (forthcoming 2012, co-authored with Ronald C. Arnett at Duquesne University; Peter Lang Publishing).

 - Communicative Understandings of Women’s Leadership Development: From ceilings of glass to labyrinth paths.
 (2011).
 Lexington Books, Division of Rowman & Littlefield.
 (Co-Edited with Elesha Ruminski at Frostburg State University).